 Since graduating, I have had a few jobs that have helped me gain more experience in the world of Psychology.
 I worked with adults with disabilities, children with disabilities (both in-school and in-home), and women with misc. disorders in the residential treatment environment.
 I feel very lucky to have those experiences, and I am still trying to figure out what career path I would like to take.
 I have sparked an interest in becoming a radiology tech after having so many X-Rays, CT’s, MRI’s, PET’s, and ultrasounds throughout the years for my illnesses.
 We will see if I apply for a program in that field!
 Currently, I am a Community Living Support/Respite Provider for an awesome individual with Down Syndrome.
 I love helping these amazing individuals grow and thrive!

-Some of my hobbies include reading, movies, coloring, and making dreamcatchers.
+Some of my hobbies include reading, movies, true crime documentaries/podcasts, taking my dog for nature walks, and making dreamcatchers.
 I love reading books that are in a series or have a movie made with it.
-I enjoy seeing movies in movie theaters, this is something my boyfriend Eric and I like to do together quite often.
 Coloring, watercolor painting, and making dreamcatchers helps me relieve stress.
-I make custom dreamcatchers and sell them to anyone that is interested! 🙂
+I make custom dreamcatchers and sell them to anyone that is interested!
+And don’t be alarmed by the true crime interest, I blame my love for psychology.

 Some other fun facts about me: Coke always, never Pepsi.
 McDonald’s Coke’s are life.
 I put ketchup on my pizza.
 My favorite show is Sons of Anarchy and I constantly rewatch it on Netflix.
 I cannot fall asleep unless the TV is on low and on timer.
+I have a fear of total darkness, you will always see some light on in my home.
 I am allergic to any animal that sheds…which stinks because I am a huge animal lover and wanted to be a veterinarian growing up.
 My favorite animal is a panda.

-As I mentioned above, I recently moved to Southfield, Michigan, but plan to head back to Illinois later in the year.
-I thought Michigan was going to be my permanent home, but sometimes your plan changes.
-That is life!
-Always cool to move to a new place, right?
 I live with my 2 cats, Oliver and Monkey, and my Maltese puppy, Sadie Grace.
-I originally had 4 cats in our home but my mom and I each kept 2 when I moved.
-“Crazy Cancer Lady” came from many people calling me a “Crazy Cat Lady!”
+I originally had 4 cats in our home but my mom and I each kept 2 when I decided to leave home.
+“Crazy Cancer Lady” came from many people calling me a “Crazy Cat Lady” throughout the years.

 Oliver & Monkey